 I have had these little bumps on my arms before, like I mentioned earlier, I have sensitive skin.
 Even a hot, humid early summer day in Minnesota can make me break out, but it has never spread past my inner wrists for some reason and it never lasted for more than a day.

-The heat rash covered about 85% of my body, from my face all the way down to my ankles and the top of my feet.
+The severe heat rash covers about 85% of my body, from my face all the way down to my ankles and the top of my feet.